Dreadnought44k/userland/README.md

 #### The way it's run

 - Run makeallsymlinks.sh to install (make symlinks necessary) my userland
-- if you link anything new manually or unlink due to incompatibility, Run updateinfo.sh to update the list of things used by busybox,sbase-box,ubase-box
+- if you link anything new manually or unlink due to incompatibility, Run updateinfo.sh to update the list of things used by busybox and toybox

 ---